BYUI-Web/BYUI-Transform/README.md

 ### Visual Studio Project
 This folder contains source code of the application and visual studio project files.

-### Published Application
-This folder contains the installation files for the application.

 ### xml
 This is a directory of XML files for testing the application.